There’s a lot of talk about bokeh and blurry backgrounds, especially in portrait photography.

 If you have any questions about the difference between background blur and bokeh, let us know in the comments.

-Also, we love good news, so if our photography tips have helped you to understand the difference between background blur and bokeh, share that too.
+Also, we love good news, so if our photography tips have helped you to understand the difference between background blur and a bokeh background, share that too.